 This course is run asynchronously.
 In other words, you do not have to log in at a certain time and are free to log in when you can so you can balance the uncertainty that is enveloping our lives.
-That said, there is a significant amount of work with deadlines in our course and it is important for you to dedicate a significant amount of time each week for our course.
-You must log in to our course each week.
-Please refer to the absence/presence policy and requirements.
+That said, there is a significant amount of work in our course and it is important for you to dedicate a significant amount of time each week for our course.